Bored-Entertainment/themesacomplex/index.md

-<a>Website is still a W.I.P, We are still working at bugs, so please be patient.<a>
+<footer>Website is still a W.I.P, We are still working at bugs, so please be patient.</footer>

 <!-- Google Tag Manager (noscript) -->
 <noscript><iframe src="https://www.googletagmanager.com/ns.html?id=GTM-WZ946DH"